MicrosoftDocs/learn/learn-pr/azure/arm-test/includes/azurecli/3-exercise-whatif-azurecli.md

     }
     ```

 1. **Verify the deployment in the portal**.
-To validate that your deployment have been created and sent to Azure you can navigate to the the Azure portal, [Azure portal](https://portal.azure.com?azure-portal=true), make sure you are in the sandbox subscription.
+To validate that your deployment has been created and sent to Azure you can navigate to the Azure portal, [Azure portal](https://portal.azure.com?azure-portal=true), make sure you are in the sandbox subscription.

    1. Select your avatar in the upper right corner of the page.
    1. Choose **Switch directory**.
 In the list, choose the **Microsoft Learn Sandbox** directory.